una/personal-goals/happy-moments/happy-moments.md

 04/02/2015
 ---
-Today I did a really fun tour with
+Today I did a really fun tour throughout the Tablelands a bit southwest of Cairns.
+We swam under a few beautiful waterfalls and did some short hikes.
+I'm constantly amazed by Australia's beauty.

 04/03/2015
 ---